Pokute/TopGeorgist/docs/Works.md

 ## What's what.

 `ComponentWork`: A tgo, usually contained in a `workDoer`'s inventory.
 Check with `isComponentWork()`.
+Is also a `ComponentWorkIssuer` since it can create subworks.
 `ComponentWorkDoer`: A tgo that can process Works residing in his inventory.
 Check with `hasComponentWorkDoer`.
+Is also a `ComponentWorkIssuer`.
 `ComponentWorkIssuer`: A tgo that can create new Works for `workDoer`s.
 All `workDoer`s are also `workIssuer`s.
 Check with `hasComponentWorkIssuer`.
+`ComponentGoal`: A goal.
+Is also a `ComponentWorkIssuer` since it can create subworks.

 ## The logic in high level.